sgurau/ProjectionNet/tasks.md

+# 17 Nov 2023
+We should stop here for squeezing it too much.
+Let’s move on to the next step: find a projection so that the new data can be processed in dimensionality reduction (like MDS).
+Recall that MDS does NOT have a projection so that we don’t know how to project a new instance (a new correlation matrix) to 2D space.
+It is possible to use methods like LPP (local proximity projection).
+However, we are dealing with correlation matrices, not the original data, meaning we cannot use them directly.
+But we can employ similar idea.
+The projection can be built on geodesic distances.
+We do the following recalling the MDS results with various target dimensions.

+1. Determine the best target dimension of MDS with geodesic distance.
+Write it as $d$.
+We have results before.
+Please check.
+2. We try to learn the kernel directly from the geodesic distance by running a regression.
+Write $d_{ij}$ as the geodesic distance between subject $i$ and $j$, and $k_{ij}$ the cooresponding kernel value derived from SVM with RGB kernel and its optimal hyperparameter $\gamma$ in dimension $d$.
+Then we build the mapping from $d_{ij}$ to $k_{ij}$ as $f: D_g \mapsto \mathbb R$.

 # 12 Oct 2023
 1. CV on SVM with precomputed kernel for both $C$ and $\gamma$, starting with $\gamma=30,000$ and $C=1$.
 2. Try the following for prediction of new observations: